-- > Proof of TDaP within the last 10 years is required for all students. - Students born outside of the United States must provide documentation of a minimum of three (3) doses (DPT/Td) with at least one (1) dose within the past 10 years and at least 1 TDaP. - > TDaP must be renewed every 10 years (required for all students). - If a student is unable to receive the vaccine due to allergy, medical condition, etc., a written note must be provided by the student's Healthcare Provider.
+- All students in Illinois must provide documentation of a minimum of three (3) doses (DPT/Td) with at least one (1) dose of TDaP within the past 10 years. - > Proof of TDaP received within the past 10 years is required for all students. - TDaP must be renewed every 10 years (required for all students). - ➤ If a student is unable to receive the vaccine due to allergy, medical condition, etc., a written note must be provided by the student's Healthcare Provider.